potmat/homebridge-google-nest-sdm/README.md

 **subscriptionID** comes from this step: https://developers.google.com/nest/device-access/subscribe-to-events#create_a_pull_subscription

 **gcpProjectId** is optional.
 It is the ID of the Google Cloud Platform project you created when getting the **clientId** and **clientSecret**.
-If you are having trouble subsribing to events try populating this fiels.
+If you are having trouble subsribing to events try populating this field.

 **vEncoder** is optional.
-Id is the encoder the plugin will use for camera streams.
+It is the encoder the plugin will use for camera streams.
 If vEncoder is not specified it will default to "libx264 -preset ultrafast -tune zerolatency".
 On a Raspberry Pi 4 you can try something like "h264_v4l2m2m".
 On other platforms you are free to use the encoder of your choice.
 If you don't know what this means you can probably ignore it.

 ONE IMPORTANT DIFFERENCE!